-What to do if you are not able to sort out problems with the social worker Stage 3 - If you are not happy with the decision made by the adjudicating officer you can ask a panel of three people who have no involvement in the case or the complaint to review the decision.
+Stage 3 - If you are not happy with the decision made by the adjudicating officer you can ask a panel of three people who have no involvement in the case or the complaint to review the decision.
 This is called a 'panel review'.
 They look at what happened at Stage 2 to decide if the complaint was properly investigated.
 They need to suggest a solution to the problem and see what can be done to put right any injustice faced by the person complaining.

-For more details on how each stage works, look at Family Rights Group - how complaints are dealt with.
+What to do if you are not able to sort out problems with the social worker What to do if you are not able to sort out problems with the social worker For more details on how each stage works, look at Family Rights Group - how complaints are dealt with.

-If you are still unhappy after going through the children's services complaint process you can go on to step 2.
+If you are still unhappy after going through the Children's Services complaint process you can go on to step 2.